lyz-code/cookiecutter-python-project/README.md

 ## Contributing

-For guidance on setting up a development environment and how to make a contribution to *cookiecutter-python-project*, see [Contributing to cookiecutter-python-project](https://lyz-code.github.io/cookiecutter-python-project/contributing).
+For guidance on setting up a development environment, and how to make a contribution to *cookiecutter-python-project*, see [Contributing to cookiecutter-python-project](https://lyz-code.github.io/cookiecutter-python-project/contributing).